 - Non-Receipt of Levy Notice – The IRS is required to provide notification when they pursue a legal judgment that will enable them to levy your bank account.
 As a result,if you were not properly notified by the IRS, you may be able to get the levy released on this basis.

 - Expiration of the Statute of Limitations – The IRS has only 10 years to collect taxes and cannot continue after that due to the applicable statute of limitations.
 This is why it is extremely important to determine the exact age of your alleged tax debt.
 If it is more than 10 years old, you may be able to get the levy released based on an expiration of the statute of limitations.

 - Offer in Compromise – If you are unable to pay your tax debt due to a lack of sufficient income or other financial distress, you have the right to submit an offer in compromise to the IRS so that you can settle your debt for less than what you owe.
 If the compromise offer is approved, the levy will be released, and you can pay the balance according to the agreed payment plan.

 Have Questions About IRS Tax Relief?
 Speak to an Experienced Tax Lawyer Today

 If you are struggling with making payment to the IRS, contact Anderson Bradshaw today.
-Our team of tax relief attorneys and professionals are ready and able to help.
+Our team of tax relief Consultants and professionals are ready and able to help.
 We possess more than three decades of experience handling complex tax disputes for individuals and companies.
 You will have the confidence and peace of mind in knowing your difficulties with the IRS can be resolved and corrected quickly and efficiently.